-Make sure you have everything needed to restore a valid iChain 2.0 Proxy Server image.
+Make sure you have everything needed to restore a valid iChain 2.0/2.1 Proxy Server image.

-Please note that 2.1 schema is compatible with 2.0, meaning that if you leave your 2.0 iChain Service Object (ISO) untouched, you could have one proxy server running 2.0 while a second one is being upgraded.
+The 2.1/2.2 schema is compatible with 2.0, meaning that if you leave your 2.0 iChain Service Object (ISO) untouched, you could have one proxy server running 2.0 while a second one is being upgraded.
 (This could help in doing a seamless migration and an easy roll back.)

-3. Upgrade eDirectory with the iChain 2.1 Schema Using the Install CD
+3. Upgrade eDirectory with the iChain Schema Using the Install CD